Gallbladder cancer: Research

 A better understanding of the biology of biliary tract cancers, including gallbladder cancer, is being achieved by advances in genomic profiling.
 This research is providing insight into deficiencies in the tumor cell's ability to accurately repair damages in their own DNA.
 The tumors in about 25% of patients with biliary tract cancer have some form of DNA damage repair deficiency.
 Knowledge of such deficiencies can be exploited to potentially increase response to treatment strategies that are currently available such as chemotherapy, radiotherapy, or immunotherapy.
+In advanced biliary tract cancers, precision oncology approaches are becoming more prevalent.
+In 2024, the FDA granted accelerated approval to zanidatamab-h rii for previously treated, unresectable or metastatic HER2-positive biliary tract cancer, based on the HERIZON-BTC-01 trial, which showed an objective response rate of 52% and a median duration of response of 14.9 months.
+The FDA also granted tumor-agnostic accelerated approval in 2024 to fam-trastuzumab deruxtecan-nxki for previously treated unresectable or metastatic HER2-positive solid tumors with no satisfactory alternative treatment options.